lb90/gparted-gtk3/README.md

    - dmraid drive arrays activated on boot (e.g., dmraid -ay).

-For LVM2 Physical Volume support the following command is required: lvm             - LVM2 administration tool
+For LVM2 Physical Volume support the following command is required:
+   **lvm**             - LVM2 administration tool
 And device-mapper support in the kernel.

 For accurate detection and reporting of Linux Software RAID Arrays the following command is required:

-   mdadm           - SWRaid administration tool
+   **mdadm**           - SWRaid administration tool

-For LUKS support the following commands are required: cryptsetup      - LUKS volume administration tool dmsetup         - Device-mapper administration tool
+For LUKS support the following commands are required:
+   **cryptsetup**      - LUKS volume administration tool
+   **dmsetup**         - Device-mapper administration tool

-For attempt data rescue for lost partitions, the following package is required: gpart           - guesses PC-type hard disk partitions
+For attempt data rescue for lost partitions, the following package is required:
+   **gpart**           - guesses PC-type hard disk partitions

 Several more commands are optionally used by GParted if found on the system.
 These commands include:

-   blkid           - [mandatory requirement] used to detect file systems
+   * **blkid** [mandatory requirement] used to detect file systems libparted doesn't, read UUIDs and volume labels
-                     libparted doesn't, read UUIDs and volume labels hdparm          - used to query disk device serial numbers udisks          - used to prevent automounting of file systems devkit-disks    - used to prevent automounting of file systems {filemanager}   - used in attempt data rescue to display discovered file systems.  (e.g., nautilus, pcmanfm) hal-lock        - used to prevent automounting of file systems pkexec          - used to acquire root privileges in gparted shell script wrapper, but only if available when gparted source is configured gksudo          - alternatively used to acquire root privileges in gparted shell script wrapper, second choice if available when gparted source is configured gksu            - alternatively used to acquire root privileges in gparted shell script wrapper, third choice if available when gparted source is configured kdesudo         - alternatively used to acquire root privileges in gparted shell script wrapper, fourth choice if available when gparted source is configured xdg-su          - alternatively used to acquire root privileges in gparted shell script wrapper, last choice if available when gparted source is configured udevinfo        - used in dmraid to query udev name udevadm         - used in dmraid to query udev name yelp            - used to display help manual xhost           - used to grant root access to the X11 server, only when configured to do so
+   * **hdparm** used to query disk device serial numbers
+   * **udisks** used to prevent automounting of file systems
+   * **devkit-disks** used to prevent automounting of file systems
+   * **{filemanager}** used in attempt data rescue to display discovered file systems.  (e.g., nautilus, pcmanfm)
+   * **hal-lock** used to prevent automounting of file systems
+   * **pkexec** used to acquire root privileges in gparted shell script wrapper, but only if available when gparted source is configured
+   * **gksudo** alternatively used to acquire root privileges in gparted shell script wrapper, second choice if available when gparted source is configured
+   * **gksu** alternatively used to acquire root privileges in gparted shell script wrapper, third choice if available when gparted source is configured
+   * **kdesudo** alternatively used to acquire root privileges in gparted shell script wrapper, fourth choice if available when gparted source is configured
+   * **xdg-su** alternatively used to acquire root privileges in gparted shell script wrapper, last choice if available when gparted source is configured
+   * **udevinfo** used in dmraid to query udev name
+   * **udevadm** used in dmraid to query udev name
+   * **yelp** used to display help manual
+   * **xhost** used to grant root access to the X11 server, only when configured to do so